Data assimilation is about determining a model state from observations.

 \[ \begin{align} B^{-1}\left(\mathbf{x} - \mathbf{x}_B\right) - H^TR^{-1}\left(\mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right) - H\left(\mathbf{x} - \mathbf{x}_B\right)\right) &= 0\nonumber\\ \Leftrightarrow\left(\mathbf{x} - \mathbf{x}_B\right) - BH^TR^{-1}\left(\mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right) - H\left(\mathbf{x} - \mathbf{x}_B\right)\right) &= 0\nonumber\\ \Leftrightarrow\left(BH^TR^{-1}H + 1\right)\left(\mathbf{x} - \mathbf{x}_B\right) - BH^TR^{-1}\left(\mathbf{y} - \newhat{h}\left(\mathbf{x}_B\right)\right) &= 0\nonumber \end{align} \]

 This is the system of linear equations valid for $\mathbf{x}$.
-You can further transform this into:
+One can further transform this into

 \[ \begin{align} K \coloneqq \left(BH^TR^{-1}H + 1\right)^{-1}BH^TR^{-1}\tag{31.36}\label{eq:gain_first_version} \end{align} \]